Home shoppers today definitely know what they want and few are accepting inferior alternatives.

 The metro-Phoenix housing market is very active … about as active as possible given the limited inventory of listed homes.
-But within four blocks of where I live in a popular northeast-Phoenix neighborhood, $450,000 to $650,000 range, there are five properties that have been on-market for months.
+But within four blocks of where I live in a popular northeast-Phoenix neighborhood, there are five properties that were on-market for months.
 The obvious question: Why?

 For four of the properties, the issue is location … not the neighborhood … lot specifics.
 Three back to strings of two-story townhouses.
 Two others back to streets … one a very busy street.